 Major Democratic donor Ed Buck arrested, charged with running drug den

-Ed Buck, the California Democratic megadonor, was arrested Tuesday and charged with operating a drug house after a third man reportedly suffered an overdose inside his West Hollywood home last week and survived.
+LOS ANGELES-- Ed Buck, the California Democratic megadonor, was arrested Tuesday and charged with operating a drug house after a third man reportedly suffered an overdose inside his West Hollywood home last week and survived.

 Buck has faced public scrutiny after two black men died from overdoses 18 months apart inside his home.
 He was not charged in those cases.